-Top 13 Places to Study in JMU Libraries
+Top 10 Places to Study in Rose Library

 Posted on: November 3, 2021

 Finding the right spot to study can make all the difference, whether you’re looking for a space that’s conversation-friendly, ultra-quiet, cozy, or sunny and open.
-While exploring is the best way to find your favorite spot, these 14 top places to study can help to get you started.
-And don’t miss our one-minute video featuring some of these!
+While exploring is the best way to find your favorite spot, this list can get you started!

 - Reservable study rooms